-The waterproof device can be attached anywhere, for example to clothes, belongings or pets.
+The waterproof gadget can be attached to anything, for example to clothes, belongings or pets.
 With a smart Nordic design , the locator has no buttons and therefore cannot be turned off by mistake.
 That’s why its so safe.
-It can also keep going for weeks without being charged.
+It can also keep going for weeks on a single charge.

 To use, download the Yepzon app, activate the GPS locator with your smartphone, choose a name for your Yepzon device, and locate.
 You can share the access with family members, friends or care givers.

-It is worth noting, in addition to the purchase price there is an on-going fee.
+It is worth noting, like most GPS trackers, in addition to the purchase price there is an on-going fee.
 Six months of free usage (30Mb) is included with every purchase.
 After the free usage, you pay $4.95 per month (5Mb).